-A foldaway boarding ladder is located under the hatch on the swim platform.
-DO NOT use swim platform or ladder while an engine is running.
+Your Pursuit boat is equipped with port and starboard aft integrated boarding platforms.
+A foldaway boarding ladder is located in the aft starboard corner of the boarding platform.
+DO NOT use the boarding platforms or ladder while an engine is running.
 The engines must be "OFF" before allowing anyone to enter or exit the boat or when they are in the water.
 Stow ladder before starting an engine.